 Planting for Pollinators

-Our biodiversity campaign encourages and enables communities, groups, organisations, individuals (or anyone interested) to plant for pollinators, helping to increase biodiversity.
+Our biodiversity campaign encourages and enables communities, groups, organisations, individuals (in Scotland) to plant for pollinators, helping to increase biodiversity.
 This campaign aims to create healthy outdoor spaces for communities to enjoy, enabling people to learn more about biodiversity and reconnect with their environment.
 Are you interested in transforming a shared local space with native scottish wildflowers?

 Step 1: Find a shared space where you live or work (and find out who owns it!)

 Step 2: Take a picture before

 Step 3: Obtain some wildflower seeds, there are many sources, but good to check they are suited to Scotland.